MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 ### CloudFormation
 - a way of scripting cloud environment (mostly JSON)
+- uses templates and stacks to provision resources
 - Quick Start has a collection of CloudFormation templates (e.g. set up a SharePoint server)
 - more detailed and powerful than Elastic Beanstalk, but takes time to learn and configure
+- promotes resilience as you can relaunch your instance from template
+- when deploying across multiple regions, use mappings to specify the base AMI
+  - AMI IDs are different across region
+  - AMI IDs are difficult for users to specify; hence use parameters to control/modify AMI IDs in this case is not feasible
+- CloudFormation Drift Detection
+  - detect changes made to AWS resources outside the CloudFormation templates
+  - only checks property values that are explicitly set by stack templates (does not determine drift for property values set by default; but you can explicit set these values, which can be numerically the same as default)

 ### Elastic Beanstalk
 - can quickly deploy and manage applications in AWS without managing the infrastructure
 	- no knowledge of AWS needed; can just upload application code and let AWS set up everything
+- create Web Server environments and Worker environments
 - automatically handles capacity provisioning, load balancing, scaling, health monitoring
 - you can modify settings (e.g. add auto scaling) after provision
 - belongs to Compute section